Close Menu

 200mm @ f/8

 Wide open the lens does have some vignette in the corners, especially at 200mm.
-Portrait shooters will probably appreciate a little vignette in the corners, but landscape shooters might not.
-The good news it clears up when stopped down to about f/5.6.
+Portrait shooters will probably appreciate a little vignette in the corners.
+If you don’t want it, it clears up when stopped down to about f/5.6.

 There is some CA present wide open at 80mm, but it’s most evident in worst case scenarios like shooting tree branches against a bright sky.
 At 200mm the CA is well corrected on my copy.
 Check out these two example images at 80mm and 200mm.